nuvlaedge/deployment/helm/README.md

 helm repo add nuvlaedge https://nuvlaedge.github.io/deployment
 ```

-This installation places the NuvlaEdge Engine in a single node of the Kubernetes
+This installation places NuvlaEdge in a single node of the Kubernetes
 cluster (preferably a master).
 So before doing the installation, make sure you
 choose your TARGET_KUBERNETES_NODE_NAME.
 You can do this by
 running `kubectl get nodes` and choosing one of the master nodes.
 And then, run: